Triston Casas Player Props: Red Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.
+- The Mariners' 3.82 team ERA ranks fifth among all league pitching staffs.

-- The Mariners have a 3.84 team ERA that ranks fifth across all league pitching staffs.
+- The Mariners allow the fifth-fewest home runs in baseball (115 total, 1.1 per game).

-- Mariners pitchers combine to allow the seventh-fewest home runs in baseball (115 total, 1.1 per game).
+- In his most recent appearance on Wednesday against the Minnesota Twins, the righty threw 5 2/3 innings, allowing six earned runs while surrendering eight hits.

-- His most recent appearance came on Tuesday against the Minnesota Twins, when the right-hander tossed four innings, surrendering five earned runs while allowing seven hits.
+- The 24-year-old has put up an ERA of 3.96, with 8.5 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.